jjloomis/adobe-premiere-basics-home-edition-windows/previewing-and-renaming-clips-in-finder.md

      * Go into your renamed AVCHD folder \(see [Copying media files from a Canon video camera](/adding-media-from-a-video-camera.md) if you haven't renamed this folder.\)

-     * In your renamed AVCHD folder, you'll see two folders \(BDMV and Canon.\) Control-click the BDMV folder.
+     * In your renamed AVCHD folder, you'll see two folders \(BDMV and Canon.\) Right-click the BDMV folder.
 In the fly-out menu, select **Show Package Contents**.

      * In the BDMV folder, you'll see several folders.
 Double-click **STREAM**.
 The files \(00000.MTS, etc.\) in this folder are your media files.

 3. To preview a media file using Finder, single-click the file to select it.
-Then press the spacebar \(on keyboard\) to play it using the Finder media player.
+Then press the spacebar \(on keyboard\) to play it using the Windows Media Player.

-4. After previewing the media file, close the Finder media player.
+4. After previewing the media file, close Windows Media Player.
 Then rename the media file following [JAMS file and folder naming conventions](https://jjloomis.gitbooks.io/file-and-folder-management/content/file-and-folder-naming-conventions.html).
 Repeat this process as necessary.